Making sense of complexity through data. Leveraging AI to empower people and decisions.

 kmeans.fit(credit_card_df_scaled)

-# Use Principal Compenent Analysis to reduce dimensionality
+# Use Principal Component Analysis to reduce dimensionality

 pca = PCA(n_components=2)